Bills safety Damar Hamlin tweets his thanks after he moves from Cincinnati to Buffalo hospital 7 days after collapse

-Damar Hamlin was released from the hospital on Monday, a week after the Buffalo Bills safety's heart stopped and he had to be resuscitated on the field during an NFL game, Dr. William A. Knight said Monday during a video news conference.
+Bills safety Damar Hamlin is now at a Buffalo hospital, having been released from the medical facility where he stayed seven days after his heart stopped and he had to be resuscitated on the field during an NFL game, Dr. William A. Knight said Monday during a video news conference.

-Knight said he went with Hamlin to the airport, where he took a flight to Buffalo.
-Hamlin is in a hospital there, the doctor from the UC Medical Center in Cincinnati said.
+Knight, a doctor at UC Medical Center in Cincinnati, said Hamlin was released to a health care team from Buffalo after his condition was upgraded from critical to good or fair.
+Hamlin flew back to Buffalo on Monday morning, the doctor said.

 "He is doing well and this is the beginning of the next stage of his recovery," Knight said.
 "It is entirely too premature to discuss, not only his football; it's that we're really focused on his day-to-day recovery."